IBM-CSM-SG/ASEANZK-CP4I-Practicum/scenario1/RestAPI/RestAPI.md

 ## Creating REST API in ACE (App Connect Enterprise) Toolkit

 In this section, we will be using the ACE Toolkit to create a REST API.
-To install the ACE Toolkit, head [here](https://www.ibm.com/docs/en/app-connect/11.0.0?topic=sh-how-can-i-try-out-app-connect-enterprise)
+You may need to **[install client tools](SolutionBuild/Kafka-Pre-lab/Install-Client-Tools.md)** to work on this lab.
+For more info, see [here](https://www.ibm.com/docs/en/app-connect/11.0.0?topic=sh-how-can-i-try-out-app-connect-enterprise)

 Once you have downloaded the ACE Toolkit, get acquainted and comfortable with the interface.
 Now, let's create a new REST API.
 Simply click on **File**, followed by **New**, and select **Rest API**.